This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 $2.00

-Toll doubles to $2.00.
-The October 17 Loma Prieta earthquake (6.9 magnitude) strikes the Bay Area, damaging the Bay Bridge but leaving the Golden Gate Bridge structurally sound.
+From January 1, 1989 the $2.00 rate applies every day, southbound.
+Later that year, the October 17 Loma Prieta earthquake (6.9 magnitude) strikes the Bay Area, damaging the Bay Bridge but leaving the Golden Gate Bridge structurally sound.
 The earthquake accelerates plans for a comprehensive seismic retrofit of the Golden Gate Bridge.

 1991